tompee26/DaggerAndroidTutorial/README.md

 # DaggerAndroidTutorial
-A sample project demonstrating the use of Dagger for Android
+This application demonstrates the use of Dagger for Android.
+The corresponding guide can be found <a href="https://medium.com/tompee/dagger-for-android-a-detailed-guide-b7df2f40c044">here</a>.